GoogleCloudPlatform/mlops-on-gcp/skew_detection/drift_monitor/job_scheduler/README.md

-# Scheduling Log Analyzer runs
+# Managing Log Analyzer jobs

-This folder contains a simple CLI - `dms` - designed to facilitate triggering and scheduling of the Log Analyzer runs.
+This folder contains a simple CLI - `dms` - designed to facilitate triggering and scheduling of the Log Analyzer jobs.

 The `dms` utility supports two commands:
 - `run` - The `run` command triggers an immediate run of the Log Analyzer template